OpenBB-finance/OpenBB/gamestonk_terminal/README.md

 ```
 load -t S_TICKER [-s S_START_DATE] [-i {1,5,15,30,60}]
 ```
    * Load stock ticker to perform analysis on.
-To load an Indian ticker use '.NS' at the end, e.g. 'SBIN.NS'
+When the data source is 'yf', an Indian ticker can be loaded by using '.NS' at the end, e.g. 'SBIN.NS'.
+See available market in https://help.yahoo.com/kb/exchanges-data-providers-yahoo-finance-sln2310.html.
      * -s : The starting date (format YYYY-MM-DD) of the stock
      * -i : Intraday stock minutes
      * --source : Source of historical data. 'yf' and 'av' available.
 Default 'yf'